 - marry or live together in a marriage-like relationship, or

 - turn 19 years of age, unless they are in full-time attendance at a recognized post-secondary institution and are supported by the parent or guardian.
 (A dependent post-secondary student may include a student enrolled in full-time studies at a trade school, technical school or high school.)

-Health Insurance BC will send a letter to the account holder as a child approaches age 19, advising that coverage as a dependent under that account will end on the last day of the month the child turns 19.
+Health Insurance BC will send a letter to the account holder as a child approaches age 19, advising that coverage for the child under that account will end on the last day of the month the child turns 19.
 MSP will provide continuous coverage for the child by setting up a new, self-administered account.
 Initially, the child will be provided a full premium subsidy (if the residency requirements for premium assistance are met).

 Removing Deceased Individuals

 When a family member passes away, it is not usually necessary to notify Health Insurance BC.
 When a person dies in B.C., MSP's records are updated automatically.
 However, if the family member passed away outside B.C. or more than 60 days have elapsed and there is reason to believe MSP's records have not been updated, please contact Health Insurance BC.